simplito/privmx-formee-web/README.md

 -   MongoDB instance or Docker, which allows to run our docker compose file to run the database.
 -   PrivMX Bridge Instance and Docker for running it.

-## How to start?
+## How to Start?

-- To begin, clone this repository.
+1. To begin, clone this repository.
 It includes the Formee sources along with various helpful files.
-- Copy or rename `./.env.example` to `./.env.local`. `.env.example` contains essential variables and / or placeholders.
+2. Copy or rename `./.env.example` to `./.env.local`. `.env.example` contains essential variables and/or placeholders.
 All environmental variables for local development should be put there, including MongoDB connection string, PrivMX Bridge URL, API Keys, PrivMX Solution & Context IDs.
 You can find more information about these variables in the following sections.

-### **Start Bridge Instance**
+### Start Bridge Instance

 > To proceed, ensure that Docker is up and running.

-To successfully run Formee, you need to have a running PrivMX Bridge instance.
+To run Formee successfully, you need to have a running [PrivMX Bridge instance](https://github.com/simplito/privmx-bridge).
 PrivMX Bridge is a service that provides end-to-end encryption for your communication.
 It is a crucial part of Formee's architecture.

 **Important:** If you already have a PrivMX Bridge Docker instance running on your machine, you **should not** create a new one.
 Instead, use your existing instance.